Pickleball Injuries on The Rise: How to protect yourself on the court!

 Just like Tennis Elbow, Pickleball Elbow is also caused by improper form/technique.
 It can also be caused by over usage of one’s elbow.
 Small tears can be created in the elbow tendons and it can cause a lot of pain.

-In order to avoid this, use proper technique and make sure the paddle you’re using is not too heavy in your hand.
-Choosing the correct paddle can go a long way in preventing certain injuries from occurring
+To avoid this, use proper technique and make sure the paddle you’re using is not too heavy in your hand.
+Choosing the correct paddles can go a long way in preventing certain injuries from occurring

 • Non-Insertional Achilles Tendonitis